 About Data Jurisdictions

 Data Jurisdictions restrict user access to a second layer of role-based access control for users.
-Administrators can use Data Jurisdictions to restrict user access to subsets of Shadow ITSanctioned Services, Web, and also create Data Jurisdictions based on Saved Views to restrict user access to specific features.
-The users have only access to data corresponding to that Jurisdiction in the Skyhigh CASB dashboard.
+Administrators can use Data Jurisdictions to restrict user access to subsets of Shadow IT, Sanctioned Services, Web, and also create Data Jurisdictions based on Saved Views to restrict user access to specific features.
+The users have access only to data corresponding to that Jurisdiction in the Skyhigh CASB dashboard.

 Once you have created a Data Jurisdiction, you can assign users to it on the Users page.
 Users will not know which Data Jurisdiction they belong to, and they can only access the data corresponding to that Jurisdiction in the Skyhigh CASB dashboard.
 It will affect what the user can see in Filters, My Dashboard Cards, reports, and charts.